Welcome to my M-Audio Oxygen Pro Review, which is an awesome MIDI Keyboard for FL Studio on Windows (Oct 11, 2023).

 - Stop should STOP the song and bring you back to your marker.
 If you double press STOP, it sends you back to the beginning of the Playlist (or the beginning of your highlighted area)..

 - Loop should switch between Pattern Mode and Song Mode..

 - Record should arm and dis-arm the record button..

 - Forward + Backward should go 1 BAR forward or backward..

 This was the hardest to fix, but I solved this for you through my FREE MIDI Script for the M-Audio Oxygen Pro 49!!
 (You can download it at the top of this page!)

 And that was it for the problems!

 (For your knobs and sliders to work over the 4 different banks.. you have to set a unique CC number to each one..
-If you don’t want to do that yourself, I set that up for you in my Premium M-Audio Oxygen Pro User Preset.)
+I set that up for you in my Premium M-Audio Oxygen Pro User Preset.)